open-telemetry/opentelemetry-cpp/examples/http/README.md

 ## HTTP

 This is a simple example that demonstrates tracing an HTTP request from client to server.
-The example shows several aspects of tracing, such as:
+The example shows several aspects of tracing such as:

 * Using the `TracerProvider`
 * Span Attributes
+* Span Events
-* Using the console exporter
+* Using the ostream exporter
+* Nested spans (TBD)
+* W3c Trace Context Propagation (TBD)

 ### Running the example